iGEM Project 2017

 What is iGEM

-The iGEM competition is a world wide synthetic biology competition where multidisciplinary teams of 1st and 2nd year undergraduate students come together to work on a synthetic biology project of their own design.
+The iGEM competition is a world wide synthetic biology competition where multidisciplinary teams of undergraduate students that are not in the final year of there degree come together to work on a synthetic biology project of their own design.
 The team will be responsible for the design of the project as well as its implementation in the lab and its documentation on a wiki page.
 The team will also present posters and various presentations throughout the project culminating in the Giant Jamboree in Boston in late 2017.

 iGEM at Exeter